Markov Decision Processes under External Temporal Processes: Outlook

+In this work, we used an augmented state representation obtained by considering the current state and a fixed time horizon $T$ of past events.
+The choice of $T$ is a hyperparameter that controls the extent to which information about the environment is preserved, with larger values of $T$ resulting in better approximation and thereby better performance of the corresponding algorithms, as described in Theorems~\ref{thm:nonstationary_policy_iteration}, \ref{thm:nonstationary_sample_complexity_evaluation} and \ref{thm:nonstationary_sample_complexity_iteration}.
+Although this is a fixed choice made by the algorithm designer, the next logical step would be to learn the optimal value of $T$ using the data collected from the environment and adapt it based on the performance of the agent.
+We leave this as a future research problem.
-The analysis of sample complexity in Section~\ref{sec:sample_complexity} hinges on generalizing sample error of policy evaluation to an expected error over the entire state space.
-Such generalization generally requires assumptions on the distribution over states.

-In our result, the assumption pertains to the rate of convergence of the Markov chain induced from the augmented MDP by the policy under evaluation, a notion frequently encountered in reinforcement learning literature.
-However, in our case, the specific structure of the state space--specifically, the separation of the augmented state space into states and events with different characteristics--may necessitate alternate assumptions.
-For instance, while the recurrence and aperiodicity of the Markov chain may not hold, it may be reasonable to assume stationarity solely for the event sequence.

-Due to this, the generalizability of the value function in our setting can be analyzed in a more specific way that takes into account this exogenous structure.
+The analysis of sample complexity in Section~\ref{section:lspi} hinges on generalizing the sample error of policy evaluation to an expected error over the entire state space.
+Such generalizations typically necessitate assumptions regarding the distribution of states.
+In our results, the assumption pertains to the rate of convergence of the Markov chain induced from the augmented MDP by the policy under evaluation, a notion frequently encountered in the reinforcement learning literature.
+However, in our case, the specific structure of the state space, specifically, the separation of the augmented state space into states and events with different characteristics, may necessitate alternate assumptions.
+For instance, while the recurrence and aperiodicity of the Markov chain may not hold, it may be reasonable to assume stationarity solely for the event sequences.
+Therefore, the generalizability of the value function in our setting can be analyzed in a more specific way that considers this exogenous structure.